User Interface & User Experience (UI/UX) Design Course

 Join the bootcamp and become a skilled UI/UX Designer in 3 months.

-UX Design Course:
+UI/UX Design Course:

-Begin with the fundamentals of UI/UX and the business value of UI/UX design in today’s fast paced growing field.
+Leinad Studios Academy is the best place to learn UI/UX in Lagos, Nigeria.
+You will learn the fundamentals of UI/UX and the business value of UI/UX design in today’s fast paced growing field.

-Master the principles of accessibility and heuristics, covering areas such as text, navigation and links, colors, and assistive technologies.
+You will master the principles of accessibility and heuristics, covering areas such as text, navigation and links, colors, and assistive technologies.

 Discover the importance of UX Research, and what can go wrong if you don’t do it correctly.
 Learn how to carry out interviews, focus groups, and surveys.
 Become an expert problem-solver, by exploring techniques such as affinity mapping.
 Then, learn all about persona creation and how to create a journey map.